eriknyquist/bfi/README.rst

 (I should note here that alexprengere's interpreter can actually go much faster than this, but not without using the alternative PyPy interpreter, or compiling some stuff.
-Speeds here are shown without such optimisations.
+Speeds here are shown without such modifications.
 All tests were done using the standard CPython 2.7.14 interpreter)

 Implementation details